 How It All Started

-DCP Entertainment was created to give a media platform to underrepresented voices, including people of color, women, the LGBTQ+ community, and people with disabilities.
+DCP Entertainment was created to give a media platform to underrepresented voices, including people of color, women, the LGBTQ+ community, and other overlooked communities.

 During his decade-long stint working in the radio and podcast spaces, DCP’s founder and CEO Chris Colbert had a revelation: Why are there so few opportunities and resources in media for people of color?
 Where are all the podcasts for black women and men?
 And why isn’t there more content uplifting the voices of women, the LGBTQ+ community, and disabled folks?

 The few shows that do exist don’t always do a great job of accurately reflecting the views or lived experiences of these communities, he thought.
 Worse, they often perpetuate monolithic stereotypes.

 Chris saw firsthand how shows catering to minority voices often receive less production and marketing support than their mainstream counterparts.
 And how, in our pull-yourself-up-by-your-bootstraps culture, mental health and emotional well-being are often overlooked altogether.

 Frustrated by the media’s lack of inclusion, representation, and equal opportunity, Chris set out to create a space where people could have candid conversations about their experience—with no corporate filter.
 In 2019, he launched DCP Entertainment.

 DCP employs a diverse staff to support its diverse hosts.
 We make sure our programming truly resonates with underrepresented communities, and we use a combination of podcasts and video to make our content more accessible.

 DCP Entertainment is your destination for the underrepresented voice—we share stories you won’t find anywhere else.
 Our mission is to give a platform to people of color, women, and LGBTQ+ communities and highlight stories around mental health, disability, and overcoming adversity.
 We present relatable, entertaining, and inspiring stories that motivate people to create positive movements and improve our world.